+'''

-#include <stdio.h> // input/output library #define MAX\YEARS 100 // Constant indicating max number of years to track
+#include <stdio.h> // input/output library

+#define MAX_YEARS 100 // Constant indicating max number of years to track

+'''

 Constants.
-The second line defines the constant MAX\YEARS to be equal to 100.
-The preprocessor searches for each instance of MAX\YEARS in the program and replaces it with 100.
+The second line defines the constant MAX_YEARS to be equal to 100.
+The preprocessor searches for each instance of MAX_YEARS in the program and replaces it with 100.
 If we later decide that the maximum number of years to track investments should be 200, we can simply change the definition of this constant, in one place, instead of in several places.
-Since MAX\YEARS is a constant, not a variable, it can never be assigned another value somewhere else in the program.
+Since MAX_YEARS is a constant, not a variable, it can never be assigned another value somewhere else in the program.
 To indicate that it not a variable, a common convention is to write constants in UPPERCASE.
 This is not required by C, however.

 Included libraries.
 The first line of the preprocessor commands in invest.c indicates that the program will use the standard C input/output library.
 The file stdio.h is called a header file for the library.
-This file is readable by a text editor and contains a number of constants that will be made available to us, as well as a set of function prototypes for input and output functions.

-The preprocessor will replace our #include <stdio.h> command with the header file stdio.h.
+This file is readable by a text editor and contains a number of constants that are made available to the program, as well as a set of function prototypes for input and output functions.
+The preprocessor replacea the #include <stdio.h> command with the header file stdio.h.
 Examples of function prototypes that are included are